slamora/brackets-wiki/Preview-Images-Research.md

 * DocumentManager.getDocumentForPath(fullPath) on path to image returns ImageDocument.
 * DocumentCommandHandlers.doOpen() generates a special image document that is immutable and has no editor, the .

-* ImageDocument has no editor
+* ImageDocument has no editor, just a view
 * DocumentManager.getCurrentDocument()  - returns Document, standard document or image document
 * Image document does not have any of the methods related to text.
 * EditorManager.getCurrentFullEditor - returns NULL when ImageDocument is displayed